 - bathing and wading pools

 - is strong, secure and well maintained

 - has a self-closing, self-latching, child-resistant gate – the latch must be more than 1.5 m high

-- has vertical bars no more than 100 mm apart
+- has no gaps more than 100 mm apart

 - has horizontal bars at least 900 mm apart.

 Safety fences can do their job only when you use them correctly.
 To ensure your safety barrier remains effective, follow these guidelines: